debbiswal/Tech-BITE/Topics/Git/Art-3/submodule.md

 nothing to commit, working tree clean
 ```
 Also we saw that , *TextFileLogger* repo has the detached head as commit id(SHA1 hash) **cf93a5d** .
+Please refer to the [Detached Head in Git](https://github.com/debbiswal/Tech-BITE/blob/master/Topics/Git/Art-5/detachedhead.md) article for more information.

 OK.. , Everything is fine now..